It’s Good Friday and I’m at my office. Nobody else is here and it’s incredibly dead quiet. So I thought I would write.

 This event has changed me forever, and I hope that I am becoming a better husband, father, worker, communicator and writer.
 It’s a shame that it took something like this to ignite these mass improvements.

 I guess in some sense, you could say that even after my emotional affair I’m still being selfish.
 I can’t help it.
-For some reason I have to have a great family, happiness, freedom, success, and a loving, forgiving, beautiful wife that was there all the time.
+For some reason I have to have a great family, happiness, freedom, success, and a loving, forgiving, beautiful wife – which were there the whole time.